Rixubis Side Effects

 - tightness in the chest

 - unusual drowsiness, dullness, tiredness, weakness, or feeling of sluggishness

 - unusual tiredness or weakness

-Some coagulation factor ix side effects may not need any medical attention.
-As your body gets used to the medicine these side effects may disappear.
-Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Less common:
+Some side effects of coagulation factor ix may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common

 - Change in taste

 - pain in the arms or legs

 Applies to coagulation factor ix: intravenous kit, intravenous powder for injection

 Hypersensitivity side effects have included hypersensitivity reactions, including bronchospastic reactions and/or hypotension and anaphylaxis.[Ref]

 Hematologic side effects have included and the development of high-titer inhibitors necessitating alternative treatments to factor IX replacement therapy.[Ref]